 A teaching major consists of not less than 30 semester hours in a single discipline or 53 semester hours in a group discipline.
-A teaching minor consists of not less than 20 semester hours in a single discipline and 247 semester hours in a group discipline.
-Students are required to select an appropriate secondary teaching major and teaching minor.
+A teaching minor consists of not less than 20 semester hours in a single discipline and 27 semester hours in a group discipline.
+Beginning January 1, 2018, the Michigan Department of Education does not require a secondary teacher to have a teaching minor.
+Secondary teaching minors are elective.
 The Education advisor and student will need to meet to assure all teaching major, minor and other program requirements are met.
 The Education Department reserves the right to require specific courses to meet State of Michigan major and minor requirements.